Connect the two sections of insulated flexible duct, build a drywall access panel out of plywood and close the interior soffit.

-With the other end of the flexible duct now connected to the outside vent cap, I’m ready to make the final 4 inch vent duct connection inside the interior soffit in the garage.
-To connect the bathroom fan vent duct in the interior soffit to the duct coming down from the bathroom ceiling:
+With the other end of the flexible duct now connected to the outside vent cap, I’m ready to make the final 4 inch vent duct connection inside the garage interior soffit.
+Recall the interior soffit is used to conceal the ductwork in the garage.
+The steps for connecting the flex duct from the bathroom ceiling to the garage are:

-- Place the two worm gear band clamps over the two ends of the duct.
+- Place the two worm gear band clamps over flex duct inner liners.

 I used a piece of duct tape to temporarily hold the upper clamp out of the way.

-- Slide lower section of flex duct over the 4 inch duct connector until it meets the connector center rib.
+- Slide lower section of flex duct over the 4 inch metal duct connector until it meets the center rib.

-- Wrap two layers of aluminum foil HVAC tape over the lower duct to secure and seal it to the duct connector.
+- Wrap two layers of metal foil HVAC tape over the lower duct to secure and seal it to the duct connector.

 Here’s the flex duct connection after installing the HVAC tape and worm gear band clamps.
-Try to keep the bends wide and gentle as possible to minimize air flow friction losses.
+Try to keep the duct bends wide and gentle as possible to minimize air flow friction losses:

-The outer insulation jacket is pulled over the flex duct inner core to insulate it to prevent condensation of the warm moist bathroom air in the soffit in the unheated garage during cold weather.
-Condensation inside the vent duct could cause water to pool and promote growth of mold or mildew, or even a water leak over time.
-(Recall that the blue painter’s tape lines the edge of the drywall hole to keep down dust.)
+The outer insulation jacket is pulled over the flex duct inner core to insulate it to prevent the warm moist bathroom air condensing inside the duct in the unheated garage.
+Water condensation inside the air duct could cause water to pool and promote growth of mold and mildew, or even a water leak over time.
+(The blue low-tack painter’s tape on the edge of the drywall opening is to keep down dust.)

-The new run of 4 inch insulated flexible duct from the Panasonic WhisperCeiling™ FV-11VQ5 exhaust fan installed in the master bathroom ceiling to the outdoors is now complete!
+The new run of 4 inch insulated flexible duct from the master bathroom ceiling to the outdoors is now complete!

-I’ll install a plywood access panel to cover up the access port I cut on interior soffit in the garage, using the same technique as before.
-The 2×4 horizontal framing members at the top and bottom of the access port are conveniently located so that I mount the plywood access panel, but I need to install 2×4 framing on the sides of the drywall access port.
+I’ll install a plywood access panel to cover up the access port cut on interior soffit drywall.
+The 2×4 horizontal framing members at the top and bottom of the access port are installed to mount the plywood access panel with screws, but I need to install vertical 2×4 framing on the sides to support the drywall access panel.

-I measured and cut two pieces of 2×4 leftover from a previous project that just happened to be painted white.
-Pilot holes for 3 inch wood screws were drilled and the wood screws partially driven in to make it easier to mount the pieces to the top and bottom soffit framing.
+I measured and cut two pieces of 2×4 from a previous job that were painted white.
+Pilot holes for 3 inch wood screws were drilled and the wood screws partially driven in to make it easier to mount the pieces to the interior soffit framing:

-The 2×4 side framing members are set flush with the edge of the drywall access port and attached to the interior soffit framing with the 3 inch wood screws:
+The vertical 2×4 framing members are set flush with the edge of the drywall opening and attached to the interior soffit framing with the 3 inch wood screws:

-I measured and cut a 3/8 inch plywood access panel cover that is an 2 inches wider and 2 inches taller than the hole in the interior soffit so there is a 1 inch overlap over the drywall on all sides of the hole.
-The back of the access panel is lined with self-stick PVC foam camper mounting tape to keep out dust, bugs and prevent drafts.
+I measured and cut a 3/8 inch plywood access panel cover that is an 2 inches wider and 2 inches taller than the drywall opening so there is a 1 inch overlap on all sides of the hole.
+The back of the access panel is lined with self-stick PVC foam camper mounting tape to keep out dust, bugs and prevent drafts:

 For perspective, this is the interior soffit in the garage after the drywall access panel has been painted white to match:

-And the new 4 inch vent cap for the Panasonic WhisperCeiling bathroom exhaust fan after caulking and painting to match the stucco:
+And the new 4 inch vent cap for the bathroom ventilation fan after caulking and painting to match the stucco wall: